linked in pixel

 • Whistle to signal for help

-• Moist towel (baby wipes), garbage bags and plastic ties for personal sanitation
+• Hygiene supplies: Include baby wipes, garbage bags and plastic ties for sanitation

 • Plastic sheeting and duct tape to shelter-in-place